GriffinDuck/LimaCharlie-EDR-Lab/README.md

 ## Introduction

-I simulated a real-life cyber attack scenario and tested the effectiveness of my security measures.
-I created two virtual machines on a NatNetwork: an Ubuntu Server acting as the attacker, and a Windows 11 machine as the victim.
+In this project, I conducted a simulated real-life cyber attack scenario to evaluate the effectiveness of my security measures.
+To set up the environment, I created two virtual machines on a NatNetwork: an Ubuntu Server acting as the attacker and a Windows 11 machine as the victim.

-To enhance the security of the victim machine, I installed LimaCharlie sensor and Sysmon, which helped me detect any potential attacks or security events.
-On the Ubuntu Server, I installed [Sliver-Server C2](https://bishopfox.com/blog/sliver), a command and control attack tool.
-I will be conducting a Credential Gathering attack using LSASS.exe to extract usernames and passwords.
+To bolster the security of the victim machine, I implemented a LimaCharlie sensor and Sysmon, which proved invaluable in detecting potential attacks and security events.
+Additionally, on the Ubuntu Server, I installed [Sliver-Server C2](https://bishopfox.com/blog/sliver), a command and control attack tool.
+The primary focus of the attack was a Credential Gathering technique utilizing LSASS.exe to extract usernames and passwords.

-To test my security measures, I executed the C2 attack and created detection rules to alert administrators of any suspicious activity.
-This lab project aimed to demonstrate the importance of having robust security measures in place to protect against cyber attacks.
+I executed the C2 attack while simultaneously developing detection rules to promptly alert administrators of any suspicious activities.
+The main objective of this lab project was to highlight the significance of robust security measures in safeguarding against cyber attacks.

 The Technologies and Tools used during this project:

-* Virtual Box NatNetwork
+* Virtual Box NatNetwork: Used to create the virtualized network environment.
-* Virtual Machines
-  + Windows 11
-  + Ubuntu Server 22.04
-* LimaCharlieEDR
-* Silver Server
+* Virtual Machines: Windows 11 and Ubuntu Server 22.04 virtual machines were employed to simulate the victim and attacker systems.
+* LimaCharlieEDR: Deployed as an endpoint detection and response (EDR) solution on the victim machine to enhance security monitoring and threat detection capabilities.
+* Sliver-Server: Installed on the Ubuntu Server as a command and control (C2) attack tool to enable remote control and further exploitation.

 ## Labbing